tinstep/cog/README.md

-# IBM PLanning Analytics Wrkspace install and upgrade script
+# IBM Planning Analytics Workspace install and upgrade script

 # This script tests a current install and ensures the environment is OK for upgrade.